 Remember that your annual report should be highly attractive and professionally designed.
 Be sure to incorporate charts and graphs, pictures, and icons whenever possible.
 And lastly, don’t forget why you’ve set out to create an annual report—to keep your supporters informed, thank them, and help bring them into the life of your organization.
 Happy reporting!

 It’s my personal and professional goal to help purpose-driven organizations achieve their fundraising goals, craft clear and compelling communications, and achieve greater influence.
 Please let me know if and how I can be of help to you.
 Feel free to shoot me an email at firstname.lastname@example.org or check out our services online at AmericanPhilanthropic.com.
-We also have ongoing fundraising seminars and events throughout the year.
+We also have ongoing fundraising trainings throughout the year.